miladtsx/hello-world/docs/index.md

 * A [`Behaviour`](https://docs.autonolas.network/open-autonomy/key_concepts/abci_app_async_behaviour): The class that executes the proactive action at each state.
 For example, cast a vote for a keeper, print a message on screen, send a transaction on a blockchain, etc.
 * A [`Payload`](https://docs.autonolas.network/open-autonomy/key_concepts/abci_app_async_behaviour): The message exchanged between agents in the state to indicate completion of the action.
 For example, a message containing what keeper the agent is voting for.
 * A [`Round`](https://docs.autonolas.network/open-autonomy/key_concepts/abci_app_abstract_round): The class that processes the input from the consensus gadget and outputs the appropriate events to make the next transition.
-For example, output the event DONE when all agents have cast they vote for a keeper.
+For example, output the event DONE when all agents have cast their vote for a keeper.

 Additionally, the following two classes: